Hybrid Events

 Enterprise Content Delivery

-Distribute content within the corporate network and reduce the load of the central internet access
+Distributes content within the corporate network and relieves the central internet access.

 Split Tunneling

-Connect home office users outside the VPN and reduce the load on your VPN/RAS infrastructure.
+Connects home-office users outside the VPN and relieves your VPN/RAS infrastructure.

-When does a hybrid event make sense versus pure on-site or pure virtual?
+When is a hybrid event worth it versus purely on-site or purely virtual?

-The table below summarises the key differences.
-In practice the hybrid format pays off most when reach beyond the room’s capacity matters and at the same time in-person presence still adds value (e.g. networking, press conferences, AGMs with active shareholder dialogue).
+The table below summarises the key differences — in practice, the hybrid format pays off above all when reach beyond the physical capacity matters and, at the same time, in-person presence adds value (e.g. networking, press conference, annual general meeting with shareholder dialogue).

-ReachLimited by venue capacityOn-site + global digitalGlobal, location-independent
+ReachLimited by room capacityOn-site + global digitalGlobal, location-independent

 Cost per attendeeHigh (catering, travel)Medium (plus streaming tech)Low